krishaamer/green-filter-research/research/literature/college.md

 -   Older research on young adults (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity” Kate Moran (2016).

-#### *Design Implications:* {#design-implications-1}

--   How to support the youth?
-Design to reduce climate anxiety?
-Is getting people to go to nature more a good way to increase ecological awareness?
-Empowered by Design.
-Youth empowerment: The design should empower young people.
--   Consumer branded carbon credits like angry teenagers?
--   Invest time not money, student don’t have money?

 ### Embodied Carbon {#embodied-carbon}

 -   “embodied carbon”